top of page

 Living with hemochromatosis, polycythemia vera, or elevated hematocrit from testosterone replacement therapy?
 Therapeutic phlebotomy is the medically prescribed treatment that removes a controlled volume of blood to lower iron levels or red blood cell counts.

 Therapeutic phlebotomy requires a doctor's order AND recent bloodwork (within 48 hours of your scheduled appointment).
-We do not accept walk-ins or online bookings for this service.
-Call to schedule and confirm your paperwork.

 What is Therapeutic Phlebotomy?